mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

 ![Reinforcement Learning TD(lamda) first episode Eligibility Traces]({{site.baseurl}}/images/reinforcement_learning_model_free_passive_td_first_episode_eligibility_traces.png){:class="img-responsive"}

-Graphically we can represent T(λ) with a non-uniform shadow which partially hides the old states and shows the recent ones.
+Graphically we can represent TD(λ) with a non-uniform shadow which partially hides the old states and shows the recent ones.
 Now it's time to define the **update rule for TD(λ)**.
 Remembering that the estimation error $$ \delta $$ was defined in the previous section as:

 $$ \delta_{t} = r_{t+1} + \gamma U(s_{t+1}) - U(s_{t})  $$